Bullfrog-Labs/bullfrog/kmgmt/kmgmt-app/README.md

 ## Install tools

+### Misc

-- Lets use yarn instead of npm, seems to be much faster
+- Use yarn instead of npm, seems to be much faster
 - Use VSCode for minimum friction

+### Firebase tools

+Firebase tools are used for managing the firebase app - database, auth etc.

+    yarn global add firebase-tools

 ## Start the app